icon

 Pelvic Venous Congestion Syndrome

-Chronic Pelvic Pain Treatment In Hyderabad
+Pelvic Venous Congestion Treatment in Hyderabad

 Pelvic venous congestion syndrome, also known as ovarian vein reflux, causes chronic pelvic pain in women.
 Chronic pelvic pain occurs in the lower abdomen for a long period of time.
 Pelvic venous congestion syndrome (PVCS) is a painful condition often caused by dilation of the ovarian and/or pelvic veins.